Compiling VPIC

 Build a deck

 Compiling VPIC creates a script bin/vpic that compiles decks.
-From the folder you want the executable to be written to, type $BUILD_PATH/bin/vpic MyDeck.cxx.
+From the folder your deck is in, type $BUILD_PATH/bin/vpic MyDeck.cxx to produce an executable.

 Run the executable